yousief784/myStore/README.md

 ## Project Description
-- this porject for angular nanodegree deploma on udacity
+- this porject for angular nanodegree deploma at udacity
 - user can see list of product and add them to his cart
 - user can purchase by his credit card